What happens when a person has a nervous tic. Nervous tic - causes and treatment in adults. How to treat nervous tics using Tibetan medicine

 • hereditary.

-Depending on the symptomatology, 4 types of tics are also distinguished:
+Depending on the symptoms, there are also 4 types of tics:

-• mimic, in which the muscles of the face are involved in the process - this pathology occurs most often;
+• facial muscles, in which the facial muscles are involved in the process - this pathology occurs most often;

-• motor, when during seizures there is an involuntary movement of the patient's limbs;
+• motor, when during attacks there is involuntary movement of the patient’s limbs;

 • vocal, leading to the patient’s involuntary pronunciation of certain words or sounds;

-• sensory - a person feels cold, warm, heaviness in one of the parts of the body, which can provoke him to perform certain involuntary movements.
+• sensory - a person feels cold, warmth, heaviness in one of the parts of the body, which can provoke him to make certain involuntary movements.

-If we classify nervous tics by prevalence, then two types should be distinguished:
+If we classify nervous tics by prevalence, we can distinguish two types:

 • generalized;